Niue: Defence and foreign affairs

+Niue has no regular indigenous military forces; defence is the responsibility of New Zealand.
+The New Zealand Defence Force has responsibilities for protecting the territory as well as its offshore exclusive economic zone (EEZ).
+The total offshore EEZ is about 317500 km2.
+Vessels of the Royal New Zealand Navy can be employed for this task including its Protector-class offshore patrol vessels.
+These naval forces may also be supported by Royal New Zealand Air Force aircraft, including P-8 Poseidons.
+New Zealand forces also provide additional logistics and specialized support for Niue.

+However, these forces are limited in size with, for instance, only infrequent air force overflights of the EEZ.
+In 2023 New Zealand's forces were described by the Government as "not in a fit state" to respond to regional challenges.
+New Zealand's subsequently announced "Defence Policy and Strategy Statement" noted that shaping the security environment, "focusing in particular on supporting security in and for the Pacific" would receive enhanced attention.

 Economy

 Niue's gross domestic product (GDP) was NZ$17 million in 2003, or US$10 million at purchasing power parity.
 Its GDP had increased to US$24.9 million by 2016.
 Niue uses the New Zealand dollar.

 The Niue Integrated Strategic Plan (NISP) is the national development plan, setting national priorities for development.
 Cyclone Heta set the island back about two years from its planned timeline to implement the NISP, since national efforts concentrated on recovery efforts.
 In 2008, Niue had yet to fully recover.
 After Heta, the government made a major commitment to rehabilitate and develop the private sector.
-In 2004 the New Zealand government allocated $1 million for the private sector, and spent it on helping businesses devastated by the cyclone, and on construction of the Fonuakula Industrial Park.
+In 2004, the New Zealand government allocated $1 million for the private sector, and spent it on helping businesses devastated by the cyclone, and on construction of the Fonuakula Industrial Park.
 This industrial park is now completed and some businesses are already operating from there.
 The Fonuakula Industrial Park is managed by the Niue Chamber of Commerce, a not-for-profit organisation providing advisory services to businesses.

 Joint ventures

-The government and the Reef Group from New Zealand started two joint ventures in 2003 and 2004 to develop fisheries and a 120-hectare noni juice operation.
+The government and the Reef Group from New Zealand started two joint ventures in 2003 and 2004 to develop fisheries and a 120-hectare (300 acre) noni juice operation.
 Noni fruit comes from Morinda citrifolia, a small tree with edible fruit.
 Niue Fish Processors Ltd (NFP) is a joint venture company processing fresh fish, mainly tuna (yellowfin, big eye and albacore), for export to overseas markets.
-NFP operates out of a state-of-the-art fish plant in Amanau Alofi South, completed and opened in October 2004.
+NFP operates out of a fish plant in Amanau Alofi South, completed and opened in October 2004.

-Trade

-Niue is negotiating free trade agreements with other Pacific countries, PICTA Trade in Services (PICTA TIS), Economic Partnership Agreements with the European Union, and PACERPlus with Australia and New Zealand.
-The Office of the Chief Trade Adviser (OCTA) has been set up to assist Niue and other Pacific countries in the negotiation of the PACERPlus.